LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

 The following example shows a timestamp that was added to a file that was originally named `gfxrecon_capture.gfxr` and was created at 2:35 PM on November 25, 2018:  `gfxrecon_capture_20181125T143527.gfxr`

+### Trimmed Captures

+Trimmed captures are created when GFXR is configured to start capturing at some later time in execution.

+To create a trimmed capture one of the trimming options can be used.
+For example on desktop there is the `GFXRECON_CAPTURE_FRAMES` environment variable, which specifies the frame ranges to capture, each range generating a separate trimmed capture file.
+There's also the `GFXRECON_CAPTURE_TRIGGER` environment variable.
+Each time the hot key is pressed a new trimmed capture is started/stopped.

+An existing capture file can be trimmed by replaying the capture with the capture layer enabled and a trimming frame range or trimming hot key enabled.
+(However, replay for some content may be fast enough using the hot key may be difficult.)
+Here's an example command-line that replays an existing capture with the capture layer enabled and configured to capture only from frame 100 through frame 200 into a new capture file:

+`gfxrecon-capture.py -f 100-200 gfxrecon-replay gfxrecon-example-capture.gfxr``

 ## Replaying API Calls